Hawks win NBA lottery in year where there's no clear choice for No. 1 pick

 The Hawks haven’t won a postseason series since a surprising run to the Eastern Conference finals in 2021.
 They got knocked out in the first round in 2022 and 2023.

 Atlanta has some big decisions to make this offseason, including whether to break up its backcourt of Trae Young and Dejounte Murray.
-Fields can build with the No. 1 pick, though it’s not clear who will be taken first after Victor Wembanyama was the obvious choice for San Antonio last year.
+Fields can build with the No. 1 pick — assuming he keeps it — though it’s not clear who will be taken first after Victor Wembanyama was the obvious choice for San Antonio last year.

 “Our group has been fantastic,” Fields said.
 “There’s a whole lot of trust.
 They’ve put in the work.
 We’ll kind of lean into our process and take it from there.”